Skip Navigation Website Accessibility

 Intermediate: Has experience with basic quilting projects with several projects under your belt and are ready to be introduced to more advanced techniques through instruction and example.

-NOTE: Just click on the class title for more details, such as dates, times, cost, instructor, etc. Sorry, we can't register students electronically -- please call us at 613-834-3044 with any questions and to register for your classes.
+NOTE: Just click on the class title for more details, such as dates, times, cost, instructor, etc. Sorry, we can't register all classes electronically yet (we're working on it!) -- please call us at 613-834-3044 with any questions and to register for your classes.

 Cost: $ 45.00